CD-Mackay/fibonacci-generator/README.md

 -Run npm install to install dependencies.
 -cd into backend, setup ENV file according to the env.example file

-Backend: nodemon ./server.js
-Frontend: npm start
+run terminals out of front and backend folders, use npm start to begin each server.